 The Libraries offer numerous options for study spaces, including open group study areas, quiet private study desks, and group study rooms.
 Power stations are provided throughout the library for better access to device charging, and adaptors are available at the Circulation Desk for connecting to our digital displays.
 Most spaces are offered on a first-come, first-serve basis.
-Follow the links to the right for more information about specific spaces.

 The Graduate Study Lounge, located on the 4th floor of Newman Library is a quiet study space only accessible to graduate students via card swipe.
 The space offers individual seating as well as tables, and spaces are offered on a first-come-first-serve basis.